-- It can be more affordable to rent your clothes than buy them
+- Subscritptions won’t break the bank.
+It can be more affordable to rent your clothes than buy them

-Le Tote’s slogan is “rent maternity fashion from week 4 to 41!”
+Le Tote is a less expensive rental option, but the clothing is also lower quality.
+But when you don’t own it, does it matter?
+Their slogan is “rent maternity fashion from week 4 to 41!”
 Yes, please!

 With Le Tote, we love that you can build your own “tote” (your monthly subscription box) for maternity clothing for as long as you need to, and then you can cancel at any time.

 They also have great options for transitioning away from maternity clothes as your body slowly returns to normal after baby comes.